Next Article in Journal

 The relationship between development rates and temperature by stage can be seen in Figure 1.
 The egg stage is highly dependent on temperature, as shown by the steep slope.
 Based on the slope, the pupal stage is the least dependent on temperature.
 Figure 2 tests the linearity assumption of the accumulated degree days (ADDs) by temperature and life stage.
 Points at extreme temperatures will not meet the assumption of curvilinearity.
 Therefore, those temperatures cannot be used in ADD calculations.
 The assumption of linearity is met for all life stages but not all temperatures.
 L3m and the pupal stage have the shortest temperature range, from 17.5 °C to 32.5 °C, although curvilinear data points can be observed on both extremes of the remaining life stages, highlighting the importance of curvilinear models.
 Curvilinear models can incorporate both the linear and non-linear portions of development, making more accurate predictions possible at extreme temperatures, where development differs from the linear approximation.
 The remaining life stages range from 12.5 °C to 32.5 °C (Table 3).
 Degree-day values appear in Table 4.

 In comparing P. regina and L. sericata [4], similarities between the two species and the general agreement of the linear development data to other incomplete data sets suggest overall patterns in blow fly development, which, if true, has implications for sampling protocols and future development models that include the curvilinear portions that currently do not work with ADD calculations.
 Sampling the largest individuals is considered a “common practice” when collecting samples at a death scene, with the assumption that the largest individuals are the oldest.
-Richards and Villet [16] report that this sampling scheme increases error by treating the maximum as normal data points instead of outliers, which is an underrepresentation of the actual cohort age.
-It also ignores the importance of stage transitions.
-Stage transitions are integral to generating realistic development data, and both L. sericata and P. regina spend much more time in mixed-aged populations than in non-mixed populations.
-This means that sampling only the largest larvae or only those that look like they have been on the carcass the longest is not a true representation of the age structure present, nor does it lend much statistical credibility to any results generated from the “largest is oldest” sampling scheme.
+Richards and Villet [17] argue that an investigator should target the apparently most developed speci-mens at the scene.
+Stage transitions also are integral to generating realistic development data, and both L. sericata and P. regina spend much more time in mixed-aged populations than in non-mixed populations.
+This means that sampling only the largest larvae or only those that look like they have been on the carcass the longest is not a true representation of the age structure present, nor does it lend much statistical credibility to any results generated from the ‘largest is oldest’ sampling scheme.
+No method has been proposed for estimating carrion insect age from a set of specimens from a corpse.
+Age estimation is done one specimen at a time.
 Although there are no discipline-wide sampling protocols, the establishment of them would greatly reduce some of the error-related issues.

 This model of P. regina development offers a baseline for considering other potential factors that may influence development, including geographic location, population density, food type and availability, and photoperiod.
 In the future, having an accurate understanding of blow fly development will consist of models that show the nature of stage transitions and incorporate curvilinearity at extreme developmental temperatures.
 Although these models do not currently exist, comprehensive data sets like the ones presented here make it more likely they will soon be a reality.